Beware the Ides of March

 It's also Selfridges' birthday

-On this very day 102 years back, Selfridges opened up on London's Oxford Street.
+On this very day in 1909, Selfridges opened up on London's Oxford Street.
 It's still the second largest shop in the UK at 50,000 m2 (only beaten by Harrods).

 Ever since Wisconsin-born H. Gordon Selfridge opened the store, his aim was to make shopping a fun experience rather than a chore.
 From displaying the monoplane that Louis Bleriot used to make the first cross-Channel flight to its stunning window displays, it's always an experience.